Alcyna acia

 Alcyna acia is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Trochidae, the top snails.

 Description

-The size of the shell attains 3mm.
+The size of the shell attains 3 mm.

 Distribution

 This marine species is endemic to Australia and occurs off Southern Australia and West Australia.

 Environmental Conditions

 This marine species tends to live in places with a sea surface temperature of 15–25 C.